Elkfest: A Weekend-Long Celebration

-SATURDAY, MAY 21-MONDAY, MAY 30 Mountain Man Rendezvous and Traders Row
+FRIDAY, MAY 18-MONDAY, MAY 28: Mountain Man Rendezvous and Traders Row

 - 9 a.m.-5 p.m. daily: Experience history with a modern twist!
 Held on the Teton County Fairgrounds, Traders Row will feature refreshments and hand-crafted goods along with interactive competitions featuring bow and arrow, hawk and knife competition and Atlatl.
 The Mountain Man Rendezvous traditionally begins ElkFest weekend and continues through Old West Days.